 This is another trend I noticed in Buenos Aires.
 Most hotels like to show off a fancy lobby.
 But again from experience, I can tell you that a posh-looking lobby could be the antechamber to a maze of shitty rooms.
 Actually, the fancier the lobby, the worse the rooms are.

 Buenos Aires likes to put on a façade.
 Appearances matter here.
 You’ll see many… ahem, older women with Botox lips and long blondish hair, dressed as if they’re going to a wedding.
 Generally speaking, Porteños dress up.
 None of that grungy, hippie-ish look you can see in São Paulo or Santiago and, of course, no beach bum look either—this ain’t Rio de Janeiro.

-It’s important to look smart, cultivated and to enjoy a sophisticated Europe-inspired lifestyle—grab a coffee, have a nice meal, enjoy a few glasses of wine, go to the theatre, remind everyone that you have roots in the old continent, that you’re not one of these Latinos.
+It’s important to look smart and to enjoy a sophisticated Europe-inspired lifestyle—grab a coffee, have a nice meal, enjoy a few glasses of wine, go to the theatre, remind everyone that you have roots in the old continent, that you’re not one of these Latinos.